tagn/knowledge-vault/TTRPG/Drakkenheim/NPCS/Keith.md

 ---
 ## Description

-We killed his lover in session 1.
+We killed his lover in [[Session 1]].
 He ran away.
 Likely the big bad of the campaign.

 ## Quests
 <!-- QueryToSerialize: TASK FROM "TTRPG/Drakkenheim/Quests" WHERE !completed AND contains(outlinks, [[Keith]]) -->